awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 1. On the **Review** page, specify a role name and an optional description\.
 We recommend that you use `OrganizationAccountAccessRole`, for consistency with the default name assigned to the role in new accounts\.
 To commit your changes, choose **Create role**\.

 1. Your new role appears on the list of available roles\.
-Choose the new role's name to view its details, paying special note to the link URL that is provided\.
+Choose the new role's name to view the details, paying special note to the link URL that is provided\.
 Give this URL to users in the member account who need to access the role\.
 Also, note the **Role ARN** because you need it in step 15\.

 1. Sign in to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 This time, sign in as a user in the management account who has permissions to create policies and assign the policies to users or groups\.

 1. Navigate to **Policies** and then choose **Create Policy**\.
 **Note**
 This example shows how to create a policy and attach it to a group\.
-If you already created this policy for other accounts, skip to step 19
+If you already created this policy for other accounts, skip to step 18

 1. For **Service**, choose **STS**\.